 Apple released QuickTime version 7.5, which plugs the flaws.
-It issued an advisory Tuesday
+It issued an advisory Tuesday confirming the flaw.

 Apple said a boundary error existed in the media player.
 It could have been exploited to cause a heap-based buffer overflow.
 QuickTime also had a memory corruption issue when processing AAC-encoded media, Indeo video codecs and PICT files.